-Sometimes we may wonder why, despite fasting, we do not attain all of the benefits of fasting.
-Imām al-Ghazālī explains, "The essence and secret of fasting is to weaken the forces which are Shayṭān's means of leading one back to evil.
-This can only happen if one reduces one's intake of food, and only consumes what one would normally consume in the evening if he was not fasting...How will fasting help the individual overcome shayṭān and break one's desires if he makes up at ifṭār time for what he missed out on eating throughout the day?
+"The essence and secret of fasting is to weaken the forces which are shaytān's means of leading one back to evil.
+This can only happen if one reduces one's intake of food, and only consumes what one would normally consume in the evening if he was not fasting...

+...How will fasting help the individual overcome shayṭān and break one's desires if he makes up at ifṭār time for what he missed out on eating throughout the day?
 And perhaps he might even indulge in a variety of extra foods?

 It has even become the custom to stock up for Ramadān with all kinds of foods so that more is consumed during that time than in the course of several other months put together.
-It is well known that the objective of fasting is to experience hunger and to break one's desire, in order to strengthen the soul in attaining taqwā.
+It is well known that the objective of fasting is to experience hunger and to break one's desire, in order to strengthen the soul in attaining taqwā."

-He goes on to explain that if the stomach is starved from morning till evening, and then at iftar time, is given delicacies till its fill, an adverse reaction will occur.
+He goes on to explain that if the stomach is starved from morning till evening, and then at ifțār time, is given delicacies till its fill, an adverse reaction will occur.
 Even more desires of the individual will be stirred, much more than on an average day where the person was not even fasting.
-Thus, rather than attaining the objective of fasting, we become more distant from it due to overeating.
+Thus, rather than attaining the objective of fasting, we become more distant from it.

-Likewise, if we overeat at ifțār time, we're more likely to feel sleepy later on, and the night prayers will become difficult.
-More time may even be wasted in the bathroom.
+Similarly, he explains that one of the etiquettes of fasting is to avoid excessive sleeping during the day, so that one feels hunger and thirst.
 Excessive food and intimacy cause the heart to become hard.
-It increases heedlessness and creates a barrier between us and the remembrance of Allah.
+It increases heedlessness and creates a barrier between the slave and the remembrance of Allah.
 On the other hand, an empty stomach softens and illuminates the heart.
 This makes it easier for us to remember Allah consciously.